 Fact: For waiting children, which includes young children with moderate to major special needs, older children and sibling groups, the wait is not always as long.
 Families who choose to adopt from the special home-finding list experience shorter wait times and can usually bring their child home within one to two years from time of adoption application.

 Myth #4: All adoption agencies are the same.

 Fact: Holt is unique because we have been active in the Philippines for over 40 years through our partner agency, Kaisahang Buhay Foundation (KBF), which we helped found in 1976.
-In this time, Holt has placed over 900 children from the Philippines with loving adoptive families in the U.S. And in addition to adoption services, Holt has robust orphan care and family strengthening programs in the country.
+As of 2022, Holt has placed over 1000 children from the Philippines with loving adoptive families in the U.S. And in addition to adoption services, Holt has robust orphan care and family strengthening programs in the country.